 Following that conversation, just a few days later, I met another lady (from India) who believes this aspect of internal knowing is in ALL of us.
 Going so far to say that her mother had told her and her siblings when they were small, that when they did something wrong they didn’t need to come and confess to her, because she said they would have to deal with their wrongdoing INSIDE of themselves!
 Yes, that they would certainly feel bad, maybe not immediately, but soon–all within themselves, no punishment from her or their father required!

-This has set me on another quest, and I feel it is because the Divine Spark inside each of us does know “the right thing to do”, or the “right way to treat others”, though obviously, some people choose to fight, or hide from that knowing.
+I believe the Divine Spark lives inside each of us.
+We know “the right thing to do”, or the “right way to treat others”, though obviously, some people choose to fight, or hide from that knowing.
 Ah, the hiding in the Garden of Eden!
 Maybe, just perhaps, that was the hiding that we were being told about–not an actual bodily nakedness, but a spirit / soul hiding!